 What about safety?

-Generally, we are safe while we stay in our places of lodging, we have wonderful people from the local sponsoring parish and/or from our local ground teams that watch out for us even without our knowing it.
-We do ask you to never venture out from the lodging place or the clinics by yourself or in small groups without the Medical Director knowledge or someone from our local organizers with you.
+Generally, we are safe while we stay in our places of lodging, we have wonderful people from the local sponsoring parish and/or from our local ground teams that watch out for us even without us knowing it.
+We do ask you to never venture out from the lodging place or the clinics by yourself or in small groups without the Medical Director's knowledge or someone from our local organizers with you.

 What vaccinations will I need?

 The CDC recommends you are current on all of your routine vaccines prior to traveling out of the country.
 These include measles-mumps-rubella (MMR) vaccine, Diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, and polio vaccine.
 The CDC suggests, and HHMM strongly encourages you to get the Hepatitis A vaccine (two doses given 6 months apart) since Hepatitis A is contracted through contaminated food or water.
 Please review schedules for vaccinations and guidelines for travel on the CDC.gov website.

 What about the water?

 Don’t drink the water from the faucet or even let it cross your lips.
 Brush your teeth and rinse your toothbrush with bottled water.
 Bring an extra toothbrush in case you put yours under the faucet to rinse it without thinking.
 There will be big bottles/jugs with water for us to refill our personal bottles at the place of lodging and the clinics.

 Generally, WI-FI is available.
 It is slower when everyone is accessing it, especially in the evenings.
 Be sure to turn off your cellular data when you leave the US unless you have purchased an International Data Plan for your cell phone.
 Check with your carrier for information on international phone calls.